unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 Choose one creature, object, or tek effect within range.
 Any tek skill of 3rd level or lower on the target ends.
 For each tek skill of 4th level or higher on the target, make an ability check using your Tekcasting ability.
 The DC equals 10 + the tek skill's level.
 On a successful check, the tek skill ends.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 4th level or higher, you automatically end the effects of a tek skill on the target if the tek skill's level is equal to or less than the level of the tek skill slot you used.

-##### Divination

-_4th-level divination (ritual)_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V, S, M (a gem worth at least 2,500 credits)

-**Duration:** Instantaneous

-Your tek and an offering put you in contact with a god or a god's servants.
-You ask a single question concerning a specific goal, event, or activity to occur within 7 days.
-The GM offers a truthful reply.
-The reply might be a short phrase, a cryptic rhyme, or an omen.

-The tek skill doesn't take into account any possible circumstances that might change the outcome, such as the casting of additional tek skills or the loss or gain of a companion.

-If you cast the tek skill two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
-The GM makes this roll in secret.

-##### Alien Favor

-_1st-level evocation_

-**Casting Time:** 1 bonus action

-**Range:** Self

-**Components:** V, S

-**Duration:** Concentration, up to 1 minute

-Your prayer empowers you with Alien radiance.
-Until the tek skill ends, your weapon attacks deal an extra 1d4 kinetic damage on a hit.

-##### Alien Word

-_7th-level evocation_

-**Casting Time:** 1 bonus action

-**Range:** 30 feet

-**Components:** V

-**Duration:** Instantaneous

-You utter a Alien word, imbued with the power that shaped the world at the dawn of creation.
-Choose any number of creatures you can see within range.
-Each creature that can hear you must make a Charisma saving throw.
-On a failed save, a creature suffers an effect based on its current hit points:

-* 50 hit points or fewer: deafened for 1 minute
-* 40 hit points or fewer: deafened and blinded for 10 minutes
-* 30 hit points or fewer: blinded, deafened, and stunned for 1 hour
-* 20 hit points or fewer: killed instantly Regardless of its current hit points, a Alien, an elemental, a fey, or a fiend that fails its save is forced back to its plane of origin (if it isn't there already) and can't return to your current plane for 24 hours by any means short of a _wish_ tek skill.

 ##### Dominate Beast